Santti4go/lobby-finder/README.md

 Python utility to automatically accepts League of Legends matches.

 ### Dependencies
+You need Python 3.x.x\
-First you need to download the repository and then update the dependencies
+Then you need to download the repository and then update the dependencies
 ```bash
 git clone https://github.com/Santti4go/lobby-finder.git
 pip install -r requirements.txt